How Long Does It Take to Get Addicted to Hydrocodone?

 What Are the Symptoms of Hydrocodone Addiction?

 It’s vital to immediately report any unusual symptoms to your doctor, even if you’ve never gone outside official prescription instructions.
-As noted above, some people do become addicted despite staying within the limits.
+As noted above, some people do become addicted to prescription drugs despite staying within the limits.
 (It’s also possible that you are allergic, or otherwise vulnerable to side effects such as jaundice or loss of appetite.)

 Besides increasing tolerance (getting less effect from the regular dose), the most common sign of an addiction developing is that a missed dose triggers withdrawal symptoms: